 This styptic powder for pets contains a pharmaceutical quality Ferric Subsulfate, a hemostatic agent which stops bleeding fast by contracting blood vessels.
 The addition of Benzocaine eases pain and itching in minor wounds and allows for healing with minimal discomfort.

-Stop your dog’s nail from bleeding with supplies from your own kitchen
+Use supplies from your own kitchen

 Unless your dog has a clotting disorder or other serious underlying medical condition, it’s unlikely they will experience significant blood loss from a cut toenail, so don’t panic.

 Stay calm and apply one of the methods outlined above and the bleeding should stop within five to ten minutes.
 If the bleeding does not stop within 20 minutes, contact your veterinarian for further instructions.

 Get the best advice, tips and top tech for your beloved Pets